 Coffee makers have come a long way in the past decade.
 You’re hardly limited to the 12-cup percolator to get you through the day.

 And, whether you're after convenience or are just the only one in your home that needs a daily cup, the best single serve coffee maker options are adept at filling a need.

 Whatever it is you’re looking for, you’re sure to find the best single serve coffee maker for your needs right here.
 We’ve spent weeks considering dozens of machines, reading reviews, and weighing all the pros and cons of each.

 As you might have noticed, we’re part of the group that desperately needs a cup of coffee before we consider ourselves part of human kind, so you know this list is gonna be good.

 There’s a wonderfully large 12-cup reservoir and 4 different cup sizes plus an iced beverage function.
 You can also adjust the temperatures.

 Some users report continued issues with the descale indicator continually popping up.
 And a few report the machine wearing out long before they feel it’s acceptable.

 This is the best single-serve coffee maker if you have a lot of coffee drinkers in your house, but you all enjoy something a little different.
 We chalk that up to the 80-ounce water reservoir.
 Yes, it’s removable, but you won’t have to haul it back and forth too often.
 There’s also a descale icon to remind you to clean it.

 There are a fair amount of settings to play with, but if you want to just push a button – you can do that too.
 You’ll have the perfect cup in less than 1 minute and you can also brew an iced beverage too.
-Plus, you can save a few bucks by using the My K-Cup reusable pieces if you’re tired of the K-Cups this machine takes.
+Plus, you can save a few bucks (and, you know, the environment) by not having to use those pesky K-Cups required of most single cup brewing machines.